wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-exchange-recipients/includes/3-manage-resource-mailboxes.md

     Contact information
   :::column-end:::
   :::column:::
-    Add street, Zip/post code, city and so on if required.
+    Add street, Zip/post code, city, and so on if necessary.
   :::column-end:::
 :::row-end:::
 :::row:::